gpeyton/ai-devotional/devotional/index_Q2.md

 The story of James Clerk Maxwell, whose scientific discoveries revealed more of God's orderly creation and the benefits of studying it.
 *Hymn*: How Great Thou Art

-## Week 16: Effectual Calling
+## Week 16: Sin's Universal Effect
 **Memory Verse**: "And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified."
 (Romans 8:30)

-### Day 1: What Is Effectual Calling?
+### Day 1: Did Adam Act for Himself Alone in the Covenant of Works?
-*Catechism Q31*: What is effectual calling?
+*Catechism Q34*: Did Adam act for himself alone in the covenant of works?
-*Catechism A*: Effectual calling is the work of God's Spirit, whereby, convincing us of our sin and misery, enlightening our minds in the knowledge of Christ, and renewing our wills, he doth persuade and enable us to embrace Jesus Christ, freely offered to us in the gospel.
+*Catechism A*: No; he represented all his posterity.
 *Hymn*: Come, Ye Sinners, Poor and Needy

 ### Day 2: Compassion